squaresLab/BugZoo/docs/cli/bug.rst

   Step 3/9 : ENV SCENARIO_NAME ${scenario}
   ...

-`artefact uninstall [-f] {identifier}`
+`bug uninstall [-f] {identifier}`
 --------------------------------------

 Uninstalls the Docker image for a given identifier from the local machine.

 .. code-block:: bash

-  $ repairbox artefact uninstall ardubugs:copter:2e6b6e4
+  $ bugzoo bug uninstall ardubugs:copter:2e6b6e4
   ...

-The :code:`-f` flag can be used to force the uninstallation of an artefact, regardless of whether or not it is running, causing any containers using that artefact to abruptly terminate -- **use at your own risk**.
+The :code:`-f` flag can be used to force the uninstallation of an bug, regardless of whether or not it is running, causing any containers using that bug to abruptly terminate -- **use at your own risk**.

-`artefact build [-f] {identifier}`
+`bug build [-f] {identifier}`
 ----------------------------------

-Attempts to locally build the Docker image for a given artefact.
+Attempts to locally build the Docker image for a given bug.

 .. code-block:: bash

-  $ repairbox artefact build ardubugs:copter:2e6b6e4
+  $ bugzoo bug build ardubugs:copter:2e6b6e4
   ...

 By default, this command will be ignored if a version of the image already exists on the local machine.
-The :code:`-f` flag can be used to override this behaviour, forcing RepairBox to rebuild the image for the artefact and to overwrite the existing image.
+The :code:`-f` flag can be used to override this behaviour, forcing RepairBox to rebuild the image for the bug and to overwrite the existing image.

-`artefact download [-f] {identifier}`
+`bug download [-f] {identifier}`
 -------------------------------------

-Downloads a prebuilt Docker image from DockerHub for a given artefact if such an image exists.
-If the artefact is already installed to the local machine, this command will do nothing, by default.
-Supplying a :code:`-f` flag will force RepairBox to download the artefact's image from DockerHub regardless of whether the image is already installed or the remote image is older than the image installed to the local machine.
+Downloads a prebuilt Docker image from DockerHub for a given bug if such an image exists.
+If the bug is already installed to the local machine, this command will do nothing, by default.
+Supplying a :code:`-f` flag will force RepairBox to download the bug's image from DockerHub regardless of whether the image is already installed or the remote image is older than the image installed to the local machine.

 .. code-block:: bash

-  $ repairbox artefact download manybugs:python:69223-69224
+  $ bugzoo bug download manybugs:python:69223-69224
   ...

-If your internet connection is good, this command is great for quickly fetching images for artefacts, but in some cases, where internet connectivity is poor or the prebuilt image is particularly large, it may be faster to use the :code:`artefact build` command.
+If your internet connection is good, this command is great for quickly fetching images for bugs, but in some cases, where internet connectivity is poor or the prebuilt image is particularly large, it may be faster to use the :code:`bug build` command.

-`artefact upload {identifier}`
+`bug upload {identifier}`
 ------------------------------

-Attempts to upload the image for a given artefact from the local machine to DockerHub.
-Requires that the user is logged into DockerHub (via :code:`docker login`) and has permission to push to the DockerHub repository for that artefact, and that the image is installed on the local machine.
+Attempts to upload the image for a given bug from the local machine to DockerHub.
+Requires that the user is logged into DockerHub (via :code:`docker login`) and has permission to push to the DockerHub repository for that bug, and that the image is installed on the local machine.

 .. code-block:: bash

-  $ repairbox artefact upload manybugs:python:69223-69224
+  $ bugzoo bug upload manybugs:python:69223-69224
   ...

-This command should only be used by artefact maintainers to conveniently upload their images (instead of having to manually perform hundreds of :code:`docker push` commands.
+This command should only be used by bug maintainers to conveniently upload their images (instead of having to manually perform hundreds of :code:`docker push` commands.

-`artefact validate {identifier}`
+`bug validate {identifier}`
 --------------------------------

-Validates the quality of a given artefact by ensuring thats associated Docker image can be built from scratch successfully, that the source code for the software contained within the artefact compiles successfully, and that its test suite produces an expected set of outcomes.
+Validates the quality of a given bug by ensuring thats associated Docker image can be built from scratch successfully, that the source code for the software contained within the bug compiles successfully, and that its test suite produces an expected set of outcomes.

 .. code-block:: bash

-  $ repairbox artefact validate manybugs:python:69223-69224
+  $ bugzoo bug validate manybugs:python:69223-69224
   Compiling...
 [OK]
   Running test: p1...
 [OK] Running test: p2...
 [OK]